-For example, if you’re looking for a top gainer, you can select the “top gainer filter” and apply it to a 1-month, 3-month, 6-month or any other period.
+For example, if you’re looking for a top gainer, you can select the “top gainer filter” and apply it to a 1-month, 3-month, 6-month, or any other period.
 Still not sure if you should make a move?
-Click on your favourite oscillators and get the big picture with the signals to buy or sell.
+Click on your favorite oscillators and get the big picture with the signals to buy or sell.

 Now when you’re all warmed up, let’s elaborate.

 When you start googling crypto screeners, you normally come across several services, such as TradingView Crypto Screener, BitScreener or Weiss Crypto Ratings.